weiny2/linux-kernel/Documentation/process/deprecated.rst

 and other misbehavior due to the missing termination.
 It also NUL-pads the destination buffer if the source contents are shorter than the destination buffer size, which may be a needless performance penalty for callers using only NUL-terminated strings.
-The safe replacement is :c:func:`strscpy`.
+In this case, the safe replacement is :c:func:`strscpy`.
+If, however, the destination buffer still needs NUL-padding, the safe replacement is :c:func:`strscpy_pad`.
-(Users of :c:func:`strscpy` still needing NUL-padding will need an explicit :c:func:`memset` added.)

 If a caller is using non-NUL-terminated strings, :c:func:`strncpy()` can still be used, but destinations should be marked with the `__nonstring